Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 "Are you okay?"

 "Like you said.
-Kinda wish I hadn’t had to, but…"
+Kinda wish I hadn’t had to, but..."

 "But I’m glad you did."
 They both looked at Xiù, who pulled a face and shrugged.
-"I know it’s not a nice thing to say, but…"
+"I know it’s not a nice thing to say, but..."

 "I get it," Julian nodded.
 "Hoeff talked me through it after.
 He said the whole thing was their fault, not mine.
 Not sure how much it helped."

 "...Y’know, it was an APA cell that torched your grampa’s place," Allison pointed out.
 "That’s who Alex fell in with.
-Imagine if we’d been home then and it turned out like this, me shooting one of them in self-defence, and it turned out to be…"
+Imagine if we’d been home then and it turned out like this, me shooting one of them in self-defence, and it turned out to be..."

 "That’s a what-if."
 It was Xiù’s turn to reach across the table and take her hand.
 "And it didn’t happen that way."